vim-advent-calendar/vimways.org/content/2019/latex-in-vim/index.md

 Latex in Vanilla Vim
 ====================

 You don't really *need* any plugins to write Latex in Vim.
 Tex highlighting is included.
-Spell check is important and should be setup, but is excellent without any plugins (I have mine enable with an autocmd when I open a Tex file).
+Spell check is important and should be set up, but works without any plugins (I have mine enable with an autocommand when I open a Tex file).
 Vim is perfectly usable for Latex just like this.
 There are a couple other built-in features that I think work well in a setup like this: completion and the `:make` command.

 Completion
 ----------

 I regularly find myself using `<C-N>` completion when writing Latex.
-Most commands I use, I use more than once per document. `<C-N>` autocomplete is a good-enough solution to reducing the amount of typing required because getting the first few characters of a command (or, a really long word) is enough to make the completion list short and fast to navigate.
+Most commands I use, I use more than once per document.
+Keyword completion is a good-enough solution to reducing the amount of typing required because getting the first few characters of a command (or, a really long word) is enough to make the completion list short and fast to navigate.
 Even better, `<C-N>` completion is powerful enough to handle reference completion.
-I typically keep my .bib file(s) open in other buffers. `<C-N>` will search these buffers when it looks for a completion.
+I typically keep my .bib file(s) open in other buffers and `<C-N>` will search these buffers when it looks for a completion.
 Hey presto, there's a working bibliography completion!

 Building